samples from each trap are tested on a weekly basis for: 1) total number of

 of mosquitoes collected in a trap on the east side of town was found to be above

 the treatable threshold as established by the Town’s Mosquito Control Policy,

 therefore the Parks Department will conduct ground spraying measures tonight:

 June 9th: Weather permitting, ground spraying will begin

-at 10:00 p.m. and conclude by 5:00 a.m. on the east side of town only (Preston Road east to the Town limits)
+at 10:00 p.m. and conclude by 5:00 a.m. on the east side of town only (Preston Road west to the Town limits)

 The Town’s decision to use adulticide is based on the Centers for Disease Control’s recommendations that surveillance data, when combined with established thresholds, indicates a necessity to reduce the density of adult mosquito populations quickly to lower the risk of WNV.
 Ground spraying measures will include the public rights-of-way and the Town’s tennis courts.
 In the event of rain or wind speeds in excess of 10 m.p.h., the spraying will be rescheduled.
 Highland Park residents should remain inside and protect pets during the time the sprayers are in your area.
 Any pet water dishes left outside should be cleaned after spraying.